uhlerlab/CCPG/README.md

 **Summary of Results.** CCPG enjoys both the best sample efficiency of constraint-based methods (thus should be more accurate with limited samples) and runtime efficiency of hybrid methods (which allows scaling to larger graphs).

 **Runtime Analysis**.
-We generated 100k samples across graphs of different sizes and reported the runtime averged across five runs.
+We generated 100k samples across graphs of different sizes and reported the runtime averaged across five runs.
 The figure below show that CCPG is as fast as hybrid methods (GSP) and extremely more efficient than constraint-based methods (PC, FCI, and RFCI), who can only scale to 20 nodes with reasonable runtime.

 <ins>_Implementation Detail._</ins> For FCI and RFCI, we used pcalg [9]'s implementations, which are written in R with C++ accelerations.
 For PC and GSP, we used causaldag [10]'s implementations, which are written in python.
 Our method, CCPG, is written in python.
 The acceleration of R (with C++) can be viewed by comparing two implementations of PC (stable) below.